Allen & Gledhill

 Top cases of the research period

-Leong, Tiong and partner Fay Fong also led a multi-disciplinary team acting for a steering committee of lenders in the US$3.74 billion cross-border restructuring of Southeast Asia’s largest shipping liner, Pacific International Lines.
-The company secured a unique scheme of arrangement in March 2021, which it negotiated outside Singapore’s typical moratorium process to avoid a Hanjin-style blowout.
+Finally, Leong, Tiong and partner Fay Fong acted for a steering committee of lenders in the US$3.74 billion cross-border restructuring of South East Asia’s largest shipping liner, Pacific International Lines.
+The company secured a unique scheme of arrangement in March 2021 and repaid all the scheme creditors by the end of December that year, in one of the largest and quickest cross-border restructurings undertaken since Singapore’s new regime was implemented in 2017.
+The pre-packaged scheme was the first to offer creditors a choice of securities in Singapore.

 Allen & Gledhill – Restructuring & Insolvency Practice